COVID-19 update - Find out how we are responding Click here

 Needs assessments are undertaken through the Needs Assessment Co-ordination Service (NASC).
-Your NASC is contracted to your local District Health Board (DHB) and can be contacted by ringing your local DHB or the NASC direct (check the Ministry of Health website for details).
+Your NASC is contracted to your local District Health Board (DHB) and can be contacted by ringing your local DHB or the NASC direct.

 Applying for a Residential Care Subsidy